 By this, the length of the last blocker $\{p,b_{j+2c}\}$ depends on $\gamma$ and $c$:

-Due to convexity, the points $b_{j+1},\ldots,b_{j+2c}$ must be contained in the circle with centre $p$ and radius $|p-b_{j+2c}|$ (see \cref{fig:2D-greedy-circumference-blocker-i+2}).
-Therefore, their pairwise distances are bounded by its circumference.
+Due to convexity, the points $b_{j+1},\ldots,b_{j+2c}$ must be contained in a half circle with centre $p$ and radius $|p-b_{j+2c}|$ (see \Cref{fig:2D-greedy-circumference-blocker-i+2}).
+Therefore, their pairwise distances are bounded by the circumference of the half cycle.
 Upper and lower bounding the sum of the pairwise distances of tuples $b_{j+i}, b_{j+i+2}$ for $1\leq i\leq 2c-2$, it follows $c$ is bounded by a function dependent on $\gamma$:

 For $\gamma=\bigo(1)$, it holds that $c =\bigo(1)$.
-Thus, the length of the last blocker $\{p,b_{j+2c}\}$ is bounded by a constant times $|p-q'|$.
+Thus, the length of the last blocker $\{p,b_{j+2c}\}$ is bounded by a constant times $|p-p'|$.